MoserMichael/myenv/README.md

-                 ctg build ctags for all c++ source files under current direcory dockerclean delete everything in docker registry dockercleanunnamed clean out unused stuff to free up disk space. dockerimagels &lt;docker image&gt;; list content of docker image without running the container. (preferable) dockerimagesizes show size of docker images in human readable form dockerrunimagebash &lt;docker-image&gt; run a docker image and get you a shell with a contaiener using that image (if image has bash) e [&lt;file&gt;] start vim
+                 ctg build ctags for all c++ source files under current direcory dockerclean delete everything in docker registry dockercleanunnamed clean out unused stuff to free up disk space. dockerimagels <docker image>; list content of docker image without running the container. (preferable) dockerimagesizes show size of docker images in human readable form dockerrunimagebash <docker-image> run a docker image and get you a shell with a contaiener using that image (if image has bash) e [<file>] start vim
-                ebig [&lt;file&gt;] start vim for editing very big files findcppmain find main functions in c++ source files (entry point when looking at stuff) findgomain find main functions in go source files (looking for entry point when looking at stuff) gb show current git branch gitcleanuntracked clean all untracked files and directories gitfilesincommit &lt;commit-sha&gt;  to show files in commit gitgraph git log as tree
+                ebig [<file>] start vim for editing very big files findcppmain find main functions in c++ source files (entry point when looking at stuff) findgomain find main functions in go source files (looking for entry point when looking at stuff) gb show current git branch gitcleanuntracked clean all untracked files and directories gitfilesincommit <commit-sha>  to show files in commit gitgraph git log as tree
-             gitgrep &lt;search-term&gt; run git grep from the repositories root directory - and put in full path name on all matching files. gitshowdeleted &lt;file&gt; show deleted files in grep gitstatall git status does not show all files (thosed in .ignored are not shown) this one shows them all. gitundodelete &lt;file&gt;  bring back a deleted file in git giturl show url that this git repo is looking at gorigin show origin of branch
+             gitgrep <search-term> run git grep from the repositories root directory - and put in full path name on all matching files. gitshowdeleted <file> show deleted files in grep gitstatall git status does not show all files (thosed in .ignored are not shown) this one shows them all. gitundodelete <file>  bring back a deleted file in git giturl show url that this git repo is looking at gorigin show origin of branch
               gotags build tags for all go source files under current direcory gpush some projects at redhat force you to add a sign-off to each commit; this automates the process. m alias for running make
-       mergencommits &lt;number&gt; merge a number of the last &lt;number&gt; commits mergetwocommits merge the last two commits
+       mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits
-             nocolor filter in pipeleine - to remove color escape codes from text stream p &lt;search-term&gt; grep alias for searching in python files under current directory s &lt;search-term&gt; grep alias for searching in cpp files under current directory sa &lt;search-term&gt; grep alias for searching in all files under current directory sg &lt;search-term&gt; grep alias for searching in all go source files under current directory show show help text on all utility aliases/functions that have &lt;name&gt;_usage variable defined showunhealthypods show only pods that are not quite well. tk &lt;session-name&gt; kill a tmux session (with completion) tls lists all tmux sessions
+             nocolor filter in pipeleine - to remove color escape codes from text stream p <search-term> grep alias for searching in python files under current directory s <search-term> grep alias for searching in cpp files under current directory sa <search-term> grep alias for searching in all files under current directory sg <search-term> grep alias for searching in all go source files under current directory show show help text on all utility aliases/functions that have <name>_usage variable defined showunhealthypods show only pods that are not quite well. tk <session-name> kill a tmux session (with completion) tls lists all tmux sessions
-                  tn &lt;session-name&gt; creates a new tmux session topmem top: show processes ordered by memory consumption whoisauthor show who are the most frequent authors in the current git repository
+                  tn <session-name> creates a new tmux session topmem top: show processes ordered by memory consumption whoisauthor show who are the most frequent authors in the current git repository
 ```